wgcban/wgcban/README.md

 # Hi there!
 I'm Chaminda 👋

 Welcome to my Github profile!
 I'm a PhD student in Electrical and Computer Engineering with a focus on Computer Vision and Deep Learning.
-I'm passionate about exploring the possibilities of artificial intelligence to develop intelligent machines that can help solve real-world problems.

 ## About Me